sharpertool/Cactus/README.md

 Python Versions
 ---------------

-Cactus is tested on Python 2.6, 2.7, 3.4 and 3.5.
-It probably works on Python 3.3 as well.
+Cactus is tested on Python 3.6.
+I see no practical reason to support Python 2.7 anymore.
+Time to move on!

   [1]: http://mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html